 Nina Johnson was promoted to director of the Hobson Memorial Union in May.
 She spent the previous three years as the union's associate director.
-Johnson came to BSU from Minnesota State University Moorhead, where she was assistant director of admissions and a residence hall area director.
-As union director, she is responsible for facilities rental, as well as advising Student Senate and other organizations.
-Travis Barnes Director of Facilities, BSU & NTC Travis Barnes was promoted to director of facilities in August.
+Johnson came to BSU from Minnesota State University Moorhead, where she was assistant director of

+Travis Barnes Director of Facilities, BSU & NTC

+Travis Barnes was promoted to director of facilities in August.
 He previously was facility supervisor at Northwest Technical College.
 Barnes graduated from BSU in 2004 with a degree in industrial technology.